zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 An NSEC zone.
 Some errors in NSEC handling.

 * Zone: inconsistent-nsec-1.dnssec10.xa
-  * ns1 includes no NSEC record in the nodata response on the NSEC3PARAM query.
+  * ns1 includes no NSEC record in the NODATA response on the NSEC3PARAM query.
-  * ns2 includes no NSEC record in the nodata response on the NSEC query.
+  * ns2 includes no NSEC record in the NODATA response on the NSEC query.

 ### INCONSISTENT-NSEC3-1
 An NSEC3 zone.
 Some errors in NSEC3 handling.